 Seashell is here.

 You can see my other eye makeup tutorial here.

 How do you feel about the colors in this palette?
 Do they look like clown makeup to you?
 Is this a look you would try?

 If you enjoyed this post, subscribe to my blog for more mommy magic for tips and tricks that make life easier, allergy-friendly recipes, and real outfits from a mom of 6.
 Also, please share!
-Email, Pinterest, Stumble, Facebook, and Google+ are all great places, and the icons to share are all over the page.
+Email, Pinterest, and Facebook are all great places, and the icons to share are all over the page.